 This is a great site for when you have a bit of extra time to do data entry work and need some cash to fill in the gaps.

 As the name implies, Microworkers is a site with “micro-jobs” – meaning that there are a lot of small tasks available that you can complete.

 The jobs are quick, but please note that you are only paid if your work is approved, so be sure to check the percentage of work that is approved by the job poster before applying.

 When you reach the $10 minimum threshold for payment, you will be paid via Paypal.

-What Skills Are Required for Data Entry Jobs From Home?
+Skills Required For Data Entry Jobs From Home

-The skills that are required for data entry jobs aren’t as demanding as some other work from home roles, but there are requirements that you need to meet nevertheless.
+The skills that are required for data entry jobs aren’t as demanding as some other work-at-home roles, but there are requirements that you need to meet nevertheless.

-You will need to have basic computer skills and be able to open any documents that you are sent to work on.
+You will need to have basic computer skills for data entry positions and be able to open any documents that you are sent to work on.